nikkozzblu/100-percent-renewables/README.md

   - Electric cars fleets
 - Add more datasets...

-The next step for me is to interface this in the form of a minimalist web app user interface to allow public to try various scenarii based on different country/year/cost assumptions
+The next step for me would be to package those functions and interface it in the form of a minimalist web app to allow public to try various scenarii based on different country/year/cost assumptions